LEWISTON CENTER (MALL)

 Nampa's Daum Development Corporation built the original complex.
 It was anchored by a 1-level (38,600 square foot) Montgomery Ward, 1-level (44,900 square foot), Minneapolis-based Tempo and 1-level (48,000 square foot) W.T.
 Grant.

 Inline stores included the aforementioned Kinney Shoes, along with PayLess Drug, the Center Restaurant and a Buttreys Food Super Store.
-This grocery welcomed its first shoppers on September 30, 1965 and awarded Gold Strike trading stamps with every purchase.
+This grocery, which welcomed first shoppers on September 30, 1965, awarded Gold Strike trading stamps with every purchase.

 Tempo became the first major tenant to receive a new nameplate.
 A Rasco Tempo trademark was installed in September 1969.
 The store closed in March 1976.
 Grants at LEWISTON CENTER had been shuttered in November 1975.
 Its space was retenanted by J.C.
 Penney, who relocated from their downtown Lewiston location on August 24, 1977.

-The vacant Rasco Tempo space was taken by Seattle-based The Bon Marche, which moved from a center city location on July 24, 1978.
-The LEWISTON CENTER Montgomery Ward was shuttered in 1982 and re-opened, as a Washington State-based Lamonts, in the fall of 1984.
+The vacant Rasco Tempo space was taken by Seattle-based The Bon Marche, which relocated from a center city location on July 24, 1978.
+Montgomery Ward was shuttered in 1982 and re-opened, as a Washington State-based Lamonts, in the fall of 1984.
 The Buttreys Food store closed in July 1987, with the store space being assumed by Sears.

 Meanwhile, a 25,000 square foot addition was built on the north-facing front of the open-air strip center.
 It featured a fully-enclosed shopping concourse and added fifteen tenants to the store directory.
 These included Andrews Hallmark, Karmelkorn, Orange Julius and Third Dimension.